UkiSamouki/humanity/README.md

 for necessary dependencies. (one package facebook/webdriver)

 Open terminal in root folder

-Run the selenium server  java -jar selenium-server-standalone-3.141.59.jar
+Run the selenium server with command

+java -jar selenium-server-standalone-3.141.59.jar

 Open terminal in root folder